End of Watch: 11/14/1987

 Hutchinson was convicted of murdering the deputies and sentenced to two life terms.
 The Washington State Court of Appeals reversed his conviction in 1997 saying the superior court judge gave incorrect instructions to the jury.
 However, that decision was appealed to the Washington State Supreme Court who upheld the convictions saying the judge’s instructions were correct.

 Deputy Heffernan had previously served with the United States Navy.
-He was survived by his two children.
+He is survived by his two children.